opendri/opendri.github.com/guide/chapter5.md

 All data sets are imperfect; the question comes about balancing the level of effort remediating those inaccuracies with the precision needed for the particular use case.
 The Data Curator needs to choose which data is highest priority for the time consuming task of data cleansing (or munging, in technical jargon).
 He or she will likely enlist the assistance of other members of the growing Open Risk Data Working Group, who may have specific domain knowledge or skills around particular types of data cleansing.

-### Develop a Plan for Data Access
-The partners must also decide on who can have access to the data and under what terms.
-For data to be open, it needs to be licensed so that it can be capable of being redistributed, so that it can be turned into derived works that reuse the original data.
-Getting to this point is often a process:

-1. **Manual Interagency Sharing**: government agencies transfer data on a case-by-case basis using *ad hoc* means.
-2. **Internal Government Data Catalogue Network**: government agencies exchange data using a confederation of data catalogues and web services.
-3. **Open Government Data**: one-way sharing of government data to the public, sometimes via specific authorizations for specific individuals.
-4. **Open Linked Data**: the government and public participate in a data commons, where everyone exchanges data.

 ### Negotiate the release of data
 The Data Curator and OpenDRI Lead will spend a great deal more time negotiating the release of data than the System Administrator will spend building the technical infrastructure.
 Lobbying for the release of information requires having a clear use case that officials can understand and contribute to.
 It also requires listening to their concerns and addressing those issues with documented cases of how open data has worked in other countries.